BI/react-accordion/README.md

 react-accordion
 ===============
 Accordion-style list component made in React.
 Allows for grouping data by sections and showing only some sections at a time.
+For an example, see [this demo](http://yeahbuthats.github.io/react-accordion/).

 Usage
 -----